zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/vectorscan/_index.md

 minutes_to_complete: 15

-who_is_this_for: Learning path for software developers using Hyperscan optimized for Arm with deep packet inspection applications like Snort on Arm servers.
+who_is_this_for: This is an introductory topic for software developers using Hyperscan optimized for Arm with deep packet inspection applications like Snort on Arm servers.

 learning_objectives:
     - Install and run Vectorscan on an Arm-based instance